 But it’s not as straightforward: Tap must first prove himself and face the peculiar tests of Beatrice – the small but mighty blueberry queen before he may enter the show.
 Even if he wins the acceptance of the queen, can Tap go on to convince them all to see beyond his odd looks?

 A book that’s celebrates being different, with the message to never judge by appearance.

 Over one-third of food grown globally is lost or wasted for various reasons every year.
 This book focuses on the strict cosmetic standards supermarkets and retailers put on farmers to produce perfectly-looking crops.

-With thanks to everyone for their support so far through the creation the book.
+With thanks to everyone for their support so far through the creation of the book.
 Check out the supporters below who are doing their bit to reduce food waste –

 Bubble & Squeak is kids ran social enterprise fighting food waste from the school playground.
 They distribute surplus food to their local community, run surplus food events as well sell their wonky fruit and veg artwork and chutneys.
 They are based in East Acton, West London.

 Change Food is a grassroots movement creating a healthy, equitable food system from the ground up.
 Through conferences, events and special projects, Change Food provides a platform for voices and ideas that might not otherwise be heard, and works to develop partnerships and collaborations to strengthen the impact of small food producers and organizations toward a truly equitable, sustainable future.

 The Felix Project is a charity that works with food suppliers and charities to reduce food waste and food poverty.
 We collect food from supermarkets, wholesalers and other food suppliers – food that is fresh and nutritious but cannot be sold for various reasons.
 We then deliver that food free of charge to a range of charities across London who provide meals, snacks or food parcels for their clients.